Whether you’re a famous author or this is your first book, Kindle Keywords are an important part of any book marketing strategy.

 The Best Tool For Finding Profitable Keywords

-Obviously, the above steps are quite tedious and back when I did it.
+Obviously, the above steps are quite tedious.
 That's why my team and I created Publisher Rocket, formerly known as KDP Rocket.
 This self-publishing software does exactly what we just talked about:

 Along with helping you to find keywords, it will also: